mshaiks/git-myhub/README.md

 # git-myhub
 training
-This is my first Training Module.
+This is my first Training Module as part of Edureka tutorial